What It’s Like To Have A Startup In Estonia

 A jobs marketplace for “career adventures”, aiming to match people with careers around the world that they will enjoy.
 The company also assists the immigration process adding an extra dimension to the recruiting service.

 AddGoals brings together people to help them set goals and provides motivation to achieve them.
 It does this by incentivising individuals to motivate each other and share their achievements.

-So, if 120 degree winters don’t bother you, why not give this innovative country a shot!
+So, if an almost constant winter don’t bother you, why not give this innovative country a shot!

 Legal compliance is an important component of any type of business.
 But what if you don’t have any idea how to make your startup legal or protect your business from any sort of legal issue?
-Linkilaw provides companies with quick and most importantly free and high-quality legal session during which you can get solutions to your legal challenges.
+Book a call with our legal team and get solutions to your legal challenges.